Uncia-SaaS/.github/README.md

 #### e.
 Global IS Mapping View

-- Represents all interconnections and dependencies across projects and services.
+- Represents all interconnections and dependencies across application documents and services.

 ### 8. Document Synthesis Template

 Create a document skeleton with sections and subsections, defining expected content using various data representations (tables, bullet points, images, checklists).

-- **Inheritance**: All projects inherit from this template.
+- **Inheritance**: All application documents inherit from this template.
-- **Versioning**: Changes to the template do not affect existing project versions; only new versions inherit updates.
+- **Versioning**: Changes to the template do not affect existing application document versions; only new versions inherit updates.
 - **Required Sections**: Sections can be marked as required, blocking submission for review until completed.
-- **Limitations**: No mechanism prevents sections from being removed when a project version inherits from the latest template.
+- **Limitations**: No mechanism prevents sections from being removed when a application document version inherits from the latest template.

 ---

-## Definition of a Project
+## Definition of a Application document

-A project in Uncia is defined by:
+A application document in Uncia is defined by:

 ### Basic Information